Paul Scholes: 1999–2007

+2007–2011

 Scholes suffered knee ligament damage during a training session the night before United's Champions League Group F match with Dynamo Kyiv on 23 October 2007, and was out of action until the end of January 2008.
 He returned as a substitute in United's 3–1 win over Tottenham Hotspur in the fourth round of the FA Cup.
-On 23 April 2008, Scholes made his 100th Champions League appearance in a 0–0 draw away to Barcelona in the semi-final first leg, and scored the only goal in a 1–0 victory in the second leg that sent United into the final.
-During the final against Chelsea, he suffered an injury and received a yellow card after a clash with Claude Makélélé; he was substituted in the 87th minute and did not take part in the penalty shoot-out, which United won 6–5 after drawing 1–1 after extra time.
+On 23 April 2008, Scholes made his 100th Champions League appearance in a 0–0 draw away to Barcelona in the semi-final first leg, and scored the only goal from 25 yards in a 1–0 victory in the second leg that sent United into the final.
+During the final against Chelsea, he suffered an injury and received a yellow card after a clash with Claude Makélélé.
+He was substituted in the 87th minute and did not take part in the penalty shoot-out, which United won 6–5 after drawing 1–1 after extra time.
 In the 2008 UEFA Super Cup against Zenit Saint Petersburg, Scholes was sent off after he received a second yellow card for a deliberate handball.

 Scholes was inducted into the English Football Hall of Fame in September 2008.
 On 22 April 2009, he made his 600th appearance for United in a 2–0 win over Portsmouth.